Birthstones Gift Guide by Month

 October also has two birthstones - Tourmaline and Opal.

 Tourmaline is extremely popular because of the beautiful array of colours that it comes in.
 Tourmaline is abundant and found around the world, but some of the most beautiful specimens come from the Pala district in California, USA.
-Gem quality Tourmaline is limited mainly to pegmatites (coarse grained, igneous rocks) It helps cleans, purify and transform dense energy - converting negative thoughts into positive ones - and forms a protective shield around the body.
+Gem quality Tourmaline is limited mainly to pegmatites (coarse grained, igneous rocks) It helps clean, purify and transform dense energy - converting negative thoughts into positive ones - and forms a protective shield around the body.
 Tourmaline is also a powerful mental healer and helps balance the left and right hemispheres of the brain.

 Opal is a delicate stone and has been used for millennia.
 It derives its name from the Roman word "opulus" which ultimately translates to "precious stone".
 Nowadays opal is predominantly mined in Australia.
 Opal is absorbent and reflective and helps the wearer in expressing their true self.
 It is said to be a seductive stone which helps release inhibitions.